 Pemba Island Scuba Diving Tours, Holidays and Dive Courses - A Global Dive Destination

 Tanzania is without doubt host to the most diverse dive sites in Africa.
 Zanzibar, Pemba, Mafia and Mtwara confirm this poor but friendly nation as being the number one dive site in Africa.
-People as us if we include in the Red Sea in our deliberations, and the answer is yes.
-The ecosystem in east Africa is such that the red sea, while clear and stunning holds only 350 species of fish.
+People ask us if we include the Red Sea in our deliberations, and the answer is yes.
+The ecosystem in East Africa is such that the Red Sea, while clear and stunning, holds only 350 species of fish.
 Dr Ewald Lieske visited Pemba in 2010, and continued his study of the Indian Ocean diving in East Africa.
 He informed us that the East African coast is host to 500 species of fish, probably 550.
 The two top dive destinations for biodiversity in Tanzania are Mtwara and Zanzibar.
 Zanzibar includes the remote island of Pemba.
 As the pioneers of diving in Pemba Island, allow us to tailor make your dive holiday in Pemba and your Tanzania Safari tour beforehand.

 EXPERIENCE MARINE LIFE IN PEMBA ISLAND WITH OUR DIVE TOURS

-Diving in Pemba Island, is quite something.
+Diving in Pemba Island is really quite something.
 It has the most spectacularly healthy reefs in Africa.
 Pemba Island is a stand alone, world class dive destination.
-As Gavin Goodhart, Director of Ambrosia Television (UK) said.
-“I would say that Misali Island and the north of Pemba are easily one of the healthiest 30 reefs in the world.”
+As Gavin Goodhart, Director of Ambrosia Television (UK) said: “I would say that Misali Island and the north of Pemba are easily one of the healthiest 30 reefs in the world.”

 Diving in Pemba Island will see you plunge over coral covered walls, soar over coral strewn reef slopes, and enormous, healthy bommies and fans that are surrounded by a plethora of reef fish.

-The Njao gap is host to schools of chevron barracuda, jacks and snapper.
-This is an area of fantastic Bio Dioversity, with macro sites such as the Aquarium and Major Eggers Ascent, just south of the gap.
-And the occasional hammerhead shark patrolling inside the gap.
+The Njao Gap is host to schools of chevron barracuda, jacks and snapper.
+This is an area of fantastic biodiversity, with macro sites such as the Aquarium and Major Eggers Ascent, just south of the Njao Gap, and the occasional hammerhead shark patrolling inside the gap.

-The Fundo gap sees dogtooth tuna hunting along its walls, schools of horse eyed Jacks and trevally.
+The Fundo Gap sees dogtooth tuna hunting along its walls, schools of horse eyed Jacks and trevalley.
 Giant groupers sit territorially in holes in the walls and most sites have a resident Maori wrasse.
-The fundo gap is where the jacks can blot out the sun.
+The Fundo Gap is where the jacks can blot out the sun.

 If you can find Raf’s secret site, Slobodan Milosevic’s bunker, you will be surrounded by fish for the entire dive.
 This is the number one dive site in the whole of Pemba, but you need slack tide to best enjoy it.

-Long before we were involved in the travel industry, one of our co-founders: Raf Jah set up a dive company in Pemba, called Swahili Divers.
-He lived worked and dived on the Island for 19 years.
+Long before we were involved in the travel industry, one of our co-founders, Raf Jah, set up a dive company on Pemba Island, called Swahili Divers.
+He lived, worked and dived on the Island for 19 years.
 With his team, he found many of the dive sites and named them.
 Raf, a PADI instructor and NAUI instructor trainer, sold Swahili Divers in 2016, but he remains the authority on Pemba’s diving.